Old Adelaide Football Club

+The merged Adelaide-Kensington Football Club resigned from the SAFA on 1 June 1881.

+In 1884, the North Adelaide Junior Club from the Adelaide and Suburban Association renamed themselves Adelaide.
+They were runner up in the competition and at the end of the season and proposed a merger with the premiers North Parks.
+The two clubs agreed on a merger and submitted an application for a senior side to the join the SAFA as Adelaide and to wear the old Adelaide colours of Black and Red.
+The merged club was proudly formed from South Australian born players.
+They retained a junior team called North Park in the Adelaide and Suburban Association.
+The following year this team would be renamed Adelaide Juniors.
+In their first year in the SAFA they were competitive at times winning 4 games but would collect the wooden spoon but the following year won the 1886 SAFA premiership.
+Following a loss of key players to other clubs after their initial success they collected the wooden spoon in 1891 and 1892 failing to win a single game in both seasons.
+Prior to the commencement of the 1893 season the Eastbourne junior club, the premiers of the City and Suburban Association in 1891 and 1892, merged with Adelaide.
+The merged club won one game but again collected the wooden spoon.
+The Adelaide club resigned in writing from the SAFA in March 1894 before the commencement of the season and disbanded permanently with Eastbourne rejoining the City and Suburban Association.

-The Old Adelaide Football Club has no relation to the current Adelaide Football Club currently playing in the Australian Football League (AFL) and the South Australian National Football League (SANFL).
+The old Adelaide Football Club (SAFA 1877–1881) and the Adelaide Football Club (SAFA 1885–1893) have no relationship to the Adelaide Football Club currently playing in the Australian Football League (AFL) or to the Adelaide Reserves in the South Australian National Football League (SANFL).

 History

 Background

 In 1854 Adelaide businessman John Acraman imported five round footballs from England and paid for the construction of goal posts at St Peter's College in Adelaide's eastern suburbs.
-St Peter's football matches were played between Frome Road and Adelaide Bridge, on a similar site to the current University Oval.
+St Peter's football matches were played between Frome Road and Adelaide Bridge using the Harrow School rules (a blend of modern-day association football and rugby), on a similar site to the current University Oval.
 In the following years the interest in football in South Australia began to grow with reports of matches being played across the state becoming more common.

 Formation at Globe Inn Hotel

-On 25 April 1860 an advertisement in the South Australian Register appeared notifying the Adelaide public about an upcoming meeting the following day to form a football club.
+On 25 April 1860 an advertisement in the South Australian Register appeared notifying the Adelaide public about an upcoming meeting the following evening at 7pm to form a football club.
 The advertisement, sponsored by John Acraman, W.J.
 Fullarton and R. Cussen noted that group had already gathered 30 members.

 On Thursday 26 April 1860 the Adelaide Football Club was formed at the Globe Inn Hotel, Rundle Street with John Brodie Spence chairing the meeting.
 It was thereby the first football club established in South Australia.